garrandall/popular-music-data/tracks/when-you-re-hot-you-re-hot-jerry-reed.md

 When I heard somethin' behind me
 I turned around and there was a big old cop

-He said "Hello, boys", and then he gave us a grin an' said "Look like I'm gonna hafta haul you all in
+He said "Hello, boys", and then he gave us a grin and said "Look like I'm gonna hafta haul you all in
 An' keep all that money for evidence"
 I said, "Well, son when you hot, you hot", he said, "Yeah"